-No wonder the most sensitive and intellectual of personality types become hardened throughout the years.
+No wonder the most sensitive and intellectual personality types become hardened throughout the years.

 Are Strategic Thinking Introverts Pessimistic?

 A Psychology Today article on pessimism noted that pessimists make better leaders and are in tune with the people and environments around them.
-While many people go through life in a “Green Light” fashion, pessimists travel in “Yellow Light” mode always vigilant of what other individuals are inclined to do.
+While many people go through life in a “Green Light” fashion, pessimists travel in “Yellow Light” mode, constantly vigilant of what others are inclined to do.

 Adaptive pessimism serves as an alert or red flag for potential threats that most people never see.